lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 ## Story

-### lscli installation
+### lambdastack installation

 To increase user base we need to provide brew formulae to allow simple installation.
 ```
-> brew install lscli
+> brew install lambdastack
 ```

 ### environment initialization and deployment

 #### init

-As before user should be able to start interaction with lscli with `lscli init` command.
+As before user should be able to start interaction with lambdastack with `lambdastack init` command.
 In case of no parameters interactive version would be opened.
 ```
-> lscli init
+> lambdastack init
 What cloud provider do you want to use?
 (Azure, AWS): AWS
 Is that a production environment?
 No
 Do you want Single Node Kubernetes?: No